Ta da….welcome to the brand new look and feel of A Gutsy Girl.

 From 2012 through most of 2018, A Gutsy Girl got lost.
 It wasn’t on purpose.
 Life happened.
 If you’ve followed along here for quite some time, you know the story.

-From 2013 when we got Samarah until now, my life has been consumed not only by the gut and all issues surrounding it (thyroid, low-functioning adrenals, severe acne, and anxiety), but also the move from California to Minnesota, my dad’s Cancer diagnosis, finding faith in crazy-awesome new ways, adopting 3 children in 3 years, landing in our forever home, hitting my near rock bottom, and so much more.
+From 2013 when we got Samarah until now, my life was not only consumed by the gut and all issues surrounding it (thyroid, low-functioning adrenals, severe acne, and anxiety).
+It’s also been consumed by the move from California to Minnesota, my dad’s Cancer diagnosis, finding faith in crazy-awesome new ways, adopting 3 children in 3 years, landing in our forever home, hitting my near rock bottom, and so much more.

 So I meshed all the things in one place.